Raoul1808/psv/README.md

 you need to specify how random numbers should be generated.

 - **Ordered**: psv will generate an ordered list of numbers from `0` to `n-1`.
+- **Reverse Ordered**: psv will generate a reverse-ordered list of numbers from `n-1` to `0`.
 - **Random Normalized**: psv will generate an ordered list of numbers from `0` to `n-1`, then shuffle it.
 - **Random from Custom Range**: psv will randomly pick `n` numbers from the specified range.
 - **User Input**: you will be able to input numbers yourself (useful to debug a single test case).
 - **Preset**: a collection of pretty number arrangements with some arrangements that are known to break some push\_swap programs.

 Once you have selected the number generation option, you will have to provide a source of push\_swap instructions.
-You have 2 options:
+You have multiple options:

 - **User Input**: you will be able to input push\_swap instructions yourself.
+- **File**: give it the path to any file. psv will read the file as a list of push\_swap instructions, separated by lines or spaces.
 - **Program Output**: give it the path to your push\_swap executable. psv will generate the random numbers and execute your program with the list of numbers as arguments.

 > [!TIP]